Sept. 19, 2020 - March 21, 2021; Lightcatcher building

 To mark ten years since the Lightcatcher building’s construction, the Whatcom Museum celebrates the works of art welcomed into the permanent collection during this time.
 We also acknowledge the long-standing relationships with area artists and patrons who have helped to shape and expand the collection through gifts of art.
 Their generous contributions support the Museum’s mission to stimulate inquiry about our changing cultural, natural, and historical landscapes by diversifying our exhibition and education programming.

-Funding for this exhibition has been provided by the Whatcom Museum Foundation, the Museum Advocates, and the City of Bellingham.
-Additional support is provided by Humanities Washington and the National Endowment for the Humanities (NEH) as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act economic stabilization plan of 2020.
+Funding for this exhibition has been provided by the Whatcom Museum Foundation, the Museum Advocates, the City of Bellingham, and Mary Summerfield & Mike O’Neal.
+This project is supported in part by the National Endowment for the Arts (NEA) with additional support provided by Humanities Washington and the National Endowment for the Humanities (NEH) as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act economic stabilization plan of 2020.

 Featured image: Fay Jones; Lotus-Eaters, 1993; Aquatint; 31.5 x 43 in.
 Gift of the Washington Art Consortium through gift of Safeco Insurance, a member of the Liberty Mutual Group.